 G-Probe programme for laser ablation and microbeam techniques

-The G-Probe microanalytical proficiency testing programme was initiated and run through the IAG for many years by Steve Wilson of the United States Geological Survey (USGS).
-It is designed to evaluate laboratory performance for those labs specialising in the use of microanalytical techniques such as laser ablation ICP-MS and electron probe microanalysis (EPMA) for the analysis of minerals and other geological materials.
-The programme combines natural and synthetic geologic glasses with pressed powder samples representative of polymetallic sulphides, oxides, corals, bones and organic materials.
-So far, the materials distributed have been:
+The G-Probe microanalytical proficiency testing programme was initiated in 2001 and run for many years by Steve Wilson of the United States Geological Survey (USGS) through the IAG.
+It is designed to evaluate laboratory performance for those labs specialising in the use of microanalytical techniques such as LA-ICP-MS, EPMA, SEM and µ-XRF for the analysis of minerals and other geological materials.
+The programme combines natural and synthetic geological glasses with pressed powder samples representative of oxide, carbonate and phosphate materials and natural minerals.
+The composition of previous test materials can be found here.